jayacotton/inettools-z80/README.md

 This code is really preliminary in nature, it works in an ideal environment, but falls on its face when any kind of out of band condition turns up.
 Most often with the DHCP server gets tired of the FeatherWing asking questions.

 Also the code it very large, most of the programs are 30 to 45 kb, which is huge on a z80.
-I have not attempted to reduce the foot print of the code yet.
+I have make a preliminary pass at reduceing the size of the code.  z88dk does not have (currently) dead code removal, so I used cppcheck and cscope to track down dead functions and commented them out of the code pool.
+Planning to be more sophisticated later.

 To build the code you need z88dk installed, you will also need doxygen to produce the documentation files.

-A note:  MYGET.COM needs a configureation file on the cp/m disk called MYGET.CFG.
+A note:  MYGET.COM needs a configuration file on the cp/m disk called MYGET.CFG.
 It has the ip address of the http host you are using for uploading (downloading) ... loading your code onto the cp/m disk.
 To make that work, you need to install an http server on your host machine, and populate the source directory with files to transfer...